 The Biomedical + Engineering Entrepreneurship Academy is the premier academic program for commercializing science and engineering innovations.
 It is a springboard for moving research out of the lab and into the world.

 This three-day intensive program integrates lecture, exercises and individual projects to help participants learn to identify, design and validate market opportunities for their research.

 Biomedicine.
 Biotechnology.
 Engineering.

-The 2017 academy is a collaboration co-sponsored by the UC Davis College of Engineering, School of Medicine, School of Veterinary Medicine, Office of Research and the Institute for Innovation and Entrepreneurship.
+The 2017 academy was a collaboration co-sponsored by the UC Davis College of Engineering, School of Medicine, School of Veterinary Medicine, Office of Research and the Institute for Innovation and Entrepreneurship.

 The School of Medicine sponsored this academy as a part of their FUTURE program, an NIH fund initiative aimed at facilitating career exploration for biomedical graduate students and postdoctoral scholars.

 The academy was taught by investors, entrepreneurs, university faculty and industry experts who serve as mentors and guest speakers.
-You’ll gain the knowledge and networks needed to develop the commercial potential of your research or idea.
+Participants gained the knowledge and networks needed to develop the commercial potential of your research or idea.

 The academy included: